zeroc-ice/ice-demos/matlab/Ice/README.md

 - [gui](./gui)

-  A gui application that shows how to use Asynchronous Method Invocation (AMI) in a graphical client.
+  A GUI application that shows how to use Asynchronous Method Invocation (AMI) in a graphical client.

 - [hello](./hello)